 Fixed fire suppression systems for static equipment

-Why install a fixed fire protection system?
+Why install a fixed fire suppression system?

 How our fixed fire suppression systems work